siberoloji/siberoloji.github.io/content/en/blog/engineering/programming/Kotlin/2025-02-15-understanding-input-handling-in-kotlin-readln-readline-and-readlnornull.md

    - input handling
 ---

 Input handling is a fundamental aspect of programming, enabling interaction between users and applications.
 In Kotlin, the standard library provides several functions to read input from the console, including `readLine()`, `readln()`, and `readlnOrNull()`.
 While these functions serve similar purposes, they differ in behavior, return types, and error-handling strategies.
-This blog post explores their distinctions, use cases, and best practices for leveraging them effectively.
+This article explores their distinctions, use cases, and best practices for leveraging them effectively.

 ---